SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 .. _Types_ProtocolCompositionType:

-Protocol Composition Type
+Protocol-Constrained Type
 -------------------------

-A protocol composition type describes a type that conforms to each protocol in a list of specified protocols, or a type that is a subclass of a given class and conforms to each protocol in a list of specified protocols.
+A protocol-constrained type describes a type that conforms to each protocol in a list of specified protocols, or a type that is a subclass of a given class and conforms to each protocol in a list of specified protocols.
-Protocol composition types may be used only in type annotations and in generic parameters.
+Protocol-constrained types may be used only when specifying a type in type annotations, in generic parameter clauses, and in generic where clauses.

 ..
 In places where a comma-separated list of types is allowed, the P&Q syntax isn't allowed.

-Protocol composition types have the following form:
+Protocol-constrained types have the following form:

 .. syntax-outline::

     <#Protocol 1#> & <#Protocol 2#>

-A protocol composition type allows you to specify a value whose type conforms to the requirements of multiple protocols without having to explicitly define a new, named protocol that inherits from each protocol you want the type to conform to.
+A protocol-constrained type allows you to specify a value whose type conforms to the requirements of multiple protocols without having to explicitly define a new, named protocol that inherits from each protocol you want the type to conform to.
 For example,
-specifying a protocol composition type ``ProtocolA & ProtocolB & ProtocolC`` is effectively the same as defining a new protocol ``ProtocolD`` that inherits from ``ProtocolA``, ``ProtocolB``, and ``ProtocolC``, but without having to introduce a new name.
+specifying a protocol constrained type ``ProtocolA & ProtocolB & ProtocolC`` is effectively the same as defining a new protocol ``ProtocolD`` that inherits from ``ProtocolA``, ``ProtocolB``, and ``ProtocolC``, but without having to introduce a new name.
 Likewise,
-specifying a protocol composition type ``SuperClass & ProtocolA`` is effectively the same as declaring a new class ``SubClass`` that is a subclass of ``SuperClass`` and conforms to ``ProtocolA``, but without having to introduce a new name.
+specifying a protocol constrained type ``SuperClass & ProtocolA`` is effectively the same as declaring a new class ``SubClass`` that is a subclass of ``SuperClass`` and conforms to ``ProtocolA``, but without having to introduce a new name.

-Each item in a protocol composition list must be either the name of a class, a protocol, or a type alias of a protocol composition type.
+Each item in a protocol constrained list is either the name of a class, the name of a protocol, or a type alias whose underlying type is a protocol-constrained type, a protocol or a class.
 The list can contain at most one class.

 .. langref-grammar